XinleCao/XinleCao.github.io/_pages/about.md

 # 🔥 News
-- *2024.11*: &nbsp;🎉🎉 My paper "Towards Practical Oblivious Map" is accepted by VLDB 2025.
+- *2024.11*: &nbsp;🎉🎉 "Towards Practical Oblivious Map" is accepted by VLDB 2025.
 Thanks for all my co-authors especially Weiqi and OceanBase.
-- *2024.04*: &nbsp;🎉🎉 My paper "On the Interoperability of Encrypted Databases" is accepted by TDSC 2024.
+- *2024.04*: &nbsp;🎉🎉 "On the Interoperability of Encrypted Databases" is accepted by TDSC 2024.
-- *2024.03*: &nbsp;🎉🎉 My paper "Secure and Practical Functional Dependency Discovery in Outsourced Databases" is accepted by ICDE 2024.
+- *2024.03*: &nbsp;🎉🎉 "Secure and Practical Functional Dependency Discovery in Outsourced Databases" is accepted by ICDE 2024.
-- *2023.07*: &nbsp;🎉🎉 My paper "Frequency-revealing Attacks against Frequency-hiding Order-preserving Encryption" is accepted by VLDB 2023.
+- *2023.07*: &nbsp;🎉🎉 "Frequency-revealing Attacks against Frequency-hiding Order-preserving Encryption" is accepted by VLDB 2023.

 # 📝 Publications (Conference)
 - ``Under Submission`` [Reduce Leakages in Query Processing on Encrypted Multi-dimensional Data with Practicality] **Xinle Cao**, Weiqi Feng, Quanqing Xu, Chuanhui Yang, Jian Liu, Kui Ren (Co-first author with Weiqi)